BLACKBURN ROVERS FOOTBALL & ATHLETIC PLC

 All social and retail facilities at Ewood Park are accessible.

-The club set aside almost 80 car park spaces for use by disabled fans on match days.
+The club set aside approximately 80 car park spaces for use by disabled fans on match days.

-We provide 10 tickets for category ‘B’ games for use by disabled people in the community to give them a match day experience and ensure these tickets are distributed across a range of age groups, backgrounds and disability.
+We provide 10 tickets for use by disabled people in the community to give them a match day experience and ensure these tickets are distributed across a range of age groups, backgrounds and disability.